How Much of Your Marketing Stack Do You Actually Use?

 You don't need to rip out your entire stack.
 Right-sizing is about three moves:

 Consolidate point solutions.
 If you have separate tools for forms, routing, enrichment, and scheduling, evaluate whether a single lead ops layer can replace 3–4 of them.
-This reduces both cost and complexity.
+This reduces both cost and complexity while improving the handoff between marketing and sales.

 Where Surface fits